-Brand Positioning - We were charged with developing a brand idea which gives the wealthy, who are building their fleet, a reason to make Aston Martin the pinnacle of their collection.
+Brand Positioning - We were charged with developing a brand idea which gives the wealthy, building their fleet, a reason to make Aston Martin the pinnacle of their collection.

 (Click slideshow to enlarge CREATIVE BRIEFING DECK)

 Aston Martin’s brand has not taken a solid stance in the Americas.
 The brand has strayed too far into exclusivity and gone dormant.
 The name, Aston Martin alone no longer carries strong meaning.
 Aston’s only strong recognition is for its long history with James Bond, which has become golden shackles to acquiring new consumers.

 Market Forces – Setting the Stage